 For Beck, climbing and the solopreneur life are both about finding balance.
-In climbing, that means pushing herself, doing hard things, adding more skills… and living to tell about it.
-In the work world, that means finding time for her wide variety of gigs, from speaking engagements, to sponsor appearances, to marketing for her former full-time employer.
-On top of that, she also has to climb, have a life, see her husband, take care of her animals, etc.
+In climbing, that means pushing herself, adding more skills—and living to tell about it.
+In the work world, that means finding time for her variety of gigs, a list that has included speaking engagements, sponsor appearances and marketing for her former full-time employer.
+On top of that, she also has to climb, see her husband, take care of her animals, etc.

-In the opening to Stumped, a documentary about Beck’s ascent of Days of Future Past, a climb rated as 5.12 (the standard at which good climbers become great), Beck attempts to look serious as she explains why she has only one hand, as her left arm ends at her forearm.
+In the opening to Stumped, a documentary about Beck’s ascent of Days of Future Passed, a climb rated as 5.12 (the stage at which good climbers become great), Beck attempts to look serious as she explains why she has only one hand (her left arm ends at her forearm).
 “Someone took the guard off the wood chipper,” she says, nodding solemnly.

 But she can’t maintain the ruse.
-She grins as she launches into a series of explanations, each more absurd than the last—about meeting an alligator at a petting zoo, or waving goodbye to a helicopter pilot.
+She grins as she launches into a series of explanations, each more absurd than the last—meeting an alligator at a petting zoo and waving goodbye to a helicopter pilot among them.

 The truth is, she was born that way.
 When she was a young girl, slights real and imagined drove her.
 She traces her beginning in rock climbing to a guide at a camp suggesting she sit out that activity.
 That pissed her off.
 Soon she was shimmying up every crag in Maine.
 She climbed passionately while in college, then set it aside somewhat to pursue a “normal” career.

 That bored her.
 She moved to Colorado in 2012 and dived into the climbing scene there.
-She started working with Paradox sports as an instructor for adaptive athletes and entering paraclimbing competitions.
-She has won five national championships and two gold medals at international competitions.
+Beck started working with Paradox sports as an instructor for adaptive athletes and entering paraclimbing competitions.
+She has won nine national titles and two gold medals at international competitions.